-I have an ongoing interest in the political representation of the poor.
+I have a long-standing interest in the political representation of the poor.
 My book "Unequal Participation Worldwide" analyzed inequalities in voter turnout in a comparative perspective and argued that turnout gaps can be reduced through institutional reforms.
 A related ongoing project examines if the interests of the poor are better represented by politicians of a similar socio-economic background with detailed data about Spanish municipalities.

-More generally, I strive to do high-quality research about relevant problems in my society.
+More generally, I strive to do high-quality research about relevant social problems.
 One of my current research projects analyzes the political consequences of technological change, focusing on workers who can be displaced by technology.
-I also study the reasons why corruption is often tolerated by voters, the psychology of politicians, and the formation of national identities.
+I also study the electoral and historical causes of corruption and the psychology of politicians, among other topics.

 Before coming to IBEI, I was a post-doctoral researcher at the Spanish High Research Council and at Stanford University.
 I hold a PhD in Political Science from the Universitat Autonoma de Barcelona and have been the recipient of a Marie Curie Career Integration Grant.